 Works the artists produced in Miami will be exhibited alongside a selection of their copious production on paper.
 In addition to works by these four emerging figures, Proyecto Visible will present works by recognized contemporary artists in order to generate dialogue between their productions.

 Jesús Fuenmayor is a USA based curator with more than twenty-five years of experience in the field.
-In 2015 he curated the exhibition Eugenio Espinoza: Unruly Supports at the Pérez Art Museum in Miami, as well as Gego: Autobiography of a Line at the Dominique Lévy Gallery in New York.
+In 2015 he curated the exhibition Eugenio Espinoza: Unruly Supports at the Pérez Art Museum in Miami.
 From 2012–2015 he was Director and Curator of the Cisneros Fontanals Art Foundation (CiFO) in Miami.
 Prior to that, from 2004–2011, he served as director of the Fundación Periférico Caracas, also curating exhibitions on contemporary artists including Antoni Muntadas, Meyer Vaisman, Arocha + Schraenen, Jorge Pedro Núñez, Montserrat Soto, Jaime Gili, and Danilo Dueñas.
 He has organized curatorial workshops and seminars and published extensively in international art magazines as well as museum catalogues and anthologies of contemporary art.

 Since 2015 has been a member of the Advisory Committee and consultant curator of the exhibition "Kinaesthesia: Latin American and Kinetic Art, 1954-1969" sponsored by the Getty Foundation Initiative Pacific Standard Time II that will open at the Palm Springs Museum of Art in September of next year.
 In 2016 he was part of the jury of the Faena Prize for the Arts 2016-2017.
 He is currently preparing the first historical anthology of the German artist Lothar Baumgarten to be published in 2018.